 You will find it helpful to maintain both the bill-of-materials and the sales-cycle views of your sales kit.
 Fortunately, most electronic content management systems make it easy to tag content with its content-type category and its sales-cycle phase application.
 For example, you could tag a promotional video as media (category) and prospect (sales-cycle application).

 Sales kits are like snowflakes.
 No two are the same.
 However, the most effective capital equipment sales kits contain

 - Proof presentations for each position taken in the why-buy presentation, and

 - Data to support your claims.

-This is your core content.
-It is core because, without it, you stand little chance of substantiating your value during a sales cycle.
+These three content categories are your core content.
+They are core because you stand little chance of substantiating your value during a sales cycle without them.
 It is your fully fleshed-out case for why a prospect should buy from you at your price.
 See below for the core sales kit content for the Mr. Melty example.

-The why-buy presentation is the most important tool in your capital equipment sales kit.
-These are the 10-15 slides that tell your value story and set the framework for everything else in your sales kit.
-You must supply your sales team with this grab-n-go, top-level case for why a customer should buy your product at your price.
-See chapter XX for a full tutorial on how to write a why-buy presentation including an example.
+The why-buy presentation is the cornerstone tool of your capital equipment sales kit.
+It contains the 10-15 slides that tell your value story and set the framework for everything else in your sales kit.
+It’s the grab-n-go, top-level case your sales team needs for why a customer should buy your product at your price.

-Proof presentations are the next level of detail for each of the positions that you took in your why-buy presentation.
+Proof presentations are the next level of detail for each position you took in your why-buy presentation.
 For example, suppose your why-buy presentation contained the following positioning statement:

 Mr. Melty saves PV-wafer manufacturers ~15% in capital expense.
 Its